Here’s what I see

 How I Work

 Intro Session: $250.
 90 minutes.
-You fill out an in-depth pre-session questionnaire that’s going to tell me a lot about you and, hopefully, spark you to think deeply about the truth–what’s truly not working?
+An one-time, introductory session is always how I start working with clients.
+You fill out an in-depth pre-session questionnaire that’s going to tell me a lot about you and also get you thinking deeply about the truth–What’s truly not working?
 What do you truly desire?

 I review everything prior to our session, and then we come together at the appointed time to dive right in with the work.
 Leave this session starting to challenge old habits and limiting beliefs (“I wish I could, but…”), and with a clear picture of your next steps.

-Click below to register for a session, and a link to the pre-session questions will be auto-delivered to you.
+Click below to register for an intro session, and a link to the pre-session questions will be auto-delivered to you.
 I’ll reach out to you via email to offer a personal hello and to start the scheduling process.

 Ongoing Sessions: $350 monthly.
 Three-month commitment.

 After having an Intro Session, if you decide you want to continue, we can work together in an ongoing capacity.
 This includes:

 - Establishing your unique focused and measurable objectives for our work.

 - Optional recordings of sessions for your review.